tastenwerk/ioco-web/README.md

 ## CONFIGURATION

-If you have created your application folder with the iokit command, you simply drop the following lines into your app.js file
+If you have created your application folder with the ioco command, you simply drop the following lines into your app.js file

     var ioweb = require('ioweb');
     for( var i=0, plugin; plugin=ioweb[i]; i++ )
-      iokit.plugin( app, plugin );
+      ioco.plugin( app, plugin );

 ## USAGE

-If you login to your IOkit now, you will see the web-elements tab on the sidebar and new dashboard widgets you can use.
+If you login to your ioco now, you will see the web-elements tab on the sidebar and new dashboard widgets you can use.

 ### Adapting your website's layout